manasvinayak/Bharat-Tourism-Website/README.md

-# Bharat-Tourism-Website
+# Bharat Tourism
-A simple site from where you can visit the sites of different states for tourism purpose.
+# A simple site from where you can visit the sites of different states for tourism purpose.